The nation’s capital is proud to welcome anyone and everyone to experience the neighborhoods and businesses where diversity flourishes.

 Knead Hospitality & Design

-Partners Michael Reginbogin and Jason Berry co-founded Knead Hospitality & Design in 2014, which has since brought forth beloved DC restaurants Mi Vida, Succotash and The Grill.
+Partners Michael Reginbogin and Jason Berry co-founded Knead Hospitality & Design in 2014, which has since brought forth beloved DC restaurants Mi Vida, Succotash Prime, Gatsby and The Grill.
 The pair works ambitiously, creating independent concepts first and then seeking out ways to execute.
-The multi-unit restaurant group is now gearing up to open a handful of new concepts by the end of 2021.

 Capital Candy Jar